rubenvannieuwpoort/posts/b-splines.md

 ﻿# B-splines

-This is an edited section from my thesis "[Solving Poisson's equation with Dataflow computing](http://resolver.tudelft.nl/uuid:c5dfd1d4-6494-47e9-90d9-486d2a7b26b3)".
+This is an edited section from my thesis "[Solving Poisson’s equation with Dataflow computing](http://resolver.tudelft.nl/uuid:c5dfd1d4-6494-47e9-90d9-486d2a7b26b3)".
 It might be a bit more formal than most of my other posts.

 ## Introduction to splines